lark-davis/BTO-to-Kaleidoscope-converter/README.md

 'NOTES' = 'BATCH.NAME'

+Many of the columns from BTO Pipeline's results have been removed.
+Certain columns share the same names, like 'TIME'.

+# COLUMNS IN CONVERTED FILE

+INDIR

+IN FILE*

+DATE

+TIME

+LATITUDE

+LONGITUDE

+FIRMWARE

+PREFIX

+NOTES

+AUTO ID

+MATCH RATIO

+MANUAL ID

+REVIEW USERID

+INPATHMD5

 ## NOTE
 If you can't see these columns in Kaleidoscope, choose to show them in File > Edit columns.